Can I Deny a Tenant Based on their Credit Score?

 It is legal for landlords to deny a tenant based on their credit score as long as the decision complies with fair housing laws and regulations.

-It is crucial for landlords to be aware of the specific guidelines and regulations outlined in fair housing laws to ensure that their tenant screening practices are in compliance.
+Landlords must be aware of the specific guidelines and regulations outlined in fair housing laws to ensure that their tenant screening practices comply.

 Utilizing reputable tenant screening services such as mysmartmove can help landlords navigate the complexities of tenant background checks and screening reports.
 These reports play a significant role in providing landlords with valuable insights into a potential tenant’s rental history, financial stability, and overall suitability as a renter.